-If you have been gigging for a long time, you will know why investing in live band equipment is essential.
-Of course, most clubs have the necessary pieces of equipment that are permanently installed in their venues, like a PA system, house mixers, and speakers.
-In such a case, setting up for your live performance will not be troublesome.
+If you’ve been gigging a long time, you know why investing in live band equipment is essential.
+Most clubs have installed equipment like a PA system, house mixers, and speakers.
+This setup makes preparing for your live performance straightforward.

 Live Sound Equipment and Gear for Live Performance